Bug report #12542

 - more substantially, it is difficult for the user to select one of the results of previous analyses as an input for further ones, if there is no clue about the origin from the name.

 Please have a look to my recent commits, I believe the situation is much more clear now.

 I do not think an automatic approach can give very good results; the main disadvantage of my proposal it that it takes some times to fix all the output names in a coherent manner.

-#6 Updated by Victor Olaya over 4 years ago
+#6 Updated by Victor Olaya about 5 years ago

 - Status changed from Open to Feedback

 Yes, definitely the labels can be changed, and that won't break anything in the execution of algorithms.